 Castor oil is made from the seeds of a perennial flowering plant called Ricinus communis.
 This plant is indigenous to the Mediterranean, Eastern Africa, and India, but it's been used as an ornamental plant for a long time, so it's found all over the world.
 Castor oil is rich in unsaturated fatty acids including omega-6 and omega-9 fatty acids.
 It’s high in ricinoleic acid, which is a hydroxylated fatty acid released from castor oil by intestinal lipases.
 Ricinoleic acid is a unique fatty acid that mediates most of castor oil’s beneficial effects in the body and is not found in high concentrations in very many other natural products.
 Castor oil is also chock full of vitamin E, minerals, and proteins.
 It's been used in Ayurveda and folk medicine for centuries, but the exact mechanism is still relatively unknown.

 The health benefits of castor oil

-Castor oil has documented anti-inflammatory, anti-allergenic, antioxidant, anti-fungal, anti-microbial, immune boosting and analgesic properties.
+Castor oil has documented2 anti-inflammatory, anti-allergenic, antioxidant, anti-fungal, anti-microbial3, immune boosting and analgesic properties.
 This—compounded with the fact that you can use castor oil topically or take it orally—makes it extremely versatile and a perfect go-to remedy for a variety of health woes.
 One of the best things about castor seed oils is that it's tasteless and odorless, so it makes a great carrier oil, making it wonderful addition to essential oils.
 Please consult a physician before trying these remedies since castor oil isn’t suitable for everyone—especially during pregnancy.